abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

         //The other congiurations
         Configure<AbpDbContextOptions>(options =>
         {
-            //It comes via microservice template
+            //It comes via the microservice template
             options.Configure<ProductServiceDbContext>(c =>
             {
                 c.UseSqlServer(b =>